 Given this longstanding history, the ACCO knows how important it is to protect brand taglines and logos (word and design marks).
 Similar to other childhood cancer organizations within the U.S. and around the world that have trademarked their name, logo and brand, ACCO’s goal is to clearly communicate ACCO’s signature programs and services to the community; and to prevent the misuse and/or dilution of such items outside of the childhood cancer community and even within, when these items are used for profit and/or to “guide” consumers to any type of for-profit businesses.
 All proceeds (profits) from any programs and/or merchandise produced with the registered trademarks through the ACCO goes back into providing ACCO’s free programs/services to children with cancer and their families.

-The following are the Registered Trademarks of the American Childhood Cancer Organization.
+Registered Trademarks of the American Childhood Cancer Organization

 - American Childhood Cancer Organization®

 - Go Gold®

 - Pedi-CURE design mark®

 - Awareness Tree design mark®